 Humanities

-Curriculum rationale
+Curriculum Rationale

-Why History Matters at Northcroft School
+Why History Matters At Northcroft School

 At Northcroft School, we believe that understanding the past empowers young people to make sense of the present and contribute thoughtfully to the future.
-Our History curriculum is not just about recalling facts or dates, it is a vehicle for developing critical thinkers, reflective citizens, and confident communicators.
-History enables our learners to see the world through different perspectives, to ask meaningful questions, and to understand the complexity of human experience.
-By exploring how power, belief, identity, and change have shaped societies, students gain the knowledge and empathy needed to navigate their own lives with awareness, fairness, and pride.
+Our History curriculum is not just about recalling facts or dates, it is a vehicle for developing critical thinkers, reflective citizens and confident communicators.
+History enables our learners to see the world through different perspectives, to ask meaningful questions and to understand the complexity of human experience.
+By exploring how power, belief, identity, and change have shaped societies, students gain the knowledge and empathy needed to navigate their own lives with awareness, fairness and pride.

 At Northcroft School, History is designed to nurture curiosity, critical thinking, and empathy — enabling all learners to understand how people’s actions, beliefs, and experiences have shaped Britain and the wider world.
 Our intent is to provide depth over breadth, focusing on powerful core narratives that support SEN learners to make meaningful connections between past and present.